Gravitational collapse to extremal black holes and the third law of black hole thermodynamics: Constructing the spacetimes and Cauchy data

 \begin{proof} The proof is completely analogous to the proof of \cref{corollary-proof}.
-We note that in order to also glue part of the Reissner--Nordström interior, we apply the local existence and Cauchy stability argument in a neighborhood of the event horizon which penetrates both the exterior and the interior region.
+We apply the gluing construction of \cref{thm:interior-gluing} to glue a sphere in Minkowski space to a Reissner--Nordström interior sphere with radius $R_f<r_+$ and $r_+ - R_f$ small.
+Indeed, this can be achieved by setting $\mathfrak r = \frac 12$ in \cref{thm:interior-gluing} as then $\tfrac 12 M_f ( 1+ \mathfrak r )\mathfrak q^2 \leq \frac 34 M_f < M_f \leq r_+$.
+We then apply the local existence and Cauchy stability argument as in the proof of \cref{corollary-proof}.
+We note that the $u$-width of the local existence and Cauchy stability argument remains uniform as $R_f\to r_+$ so by choosing $R_f$ sufficiently close to $r_+$, we guarantee that we find a Cauchy hypersurface $\Sigma$ which does not intersect the event horizon.
 We refer to \cref{fig:spacetime-with-ch} for the Penrose diagram explaining the proof. \end{proof}

 \begin{rk} As in \cref{rk:Schwarzschild-case}, we note that a similar statement with a piece of Schwarzschild interior including the $\{r =0\}$ singularity can be made with $\mathfrak q =0$. \end{rk}